eonmusic: music for life.

 Guns 'N' Roses are set to kick off the European leg of their 'Not In This Lifetime' tour on Saturday (27th May 2017), with a historic return to Slane in Co.
 Meath 25 years after first appearing there.
 In the run up to the event, Garda have issued an update to keep concert goers safe while seeing the most dangerous band in the world.

-At a media conference held on Thursday 18th May, An Garda Síochána & Promoters MCD outlined the extensive arrangements in place regarding Safety, Security and the Traffic Management Plan for Saturday’s concert, the following policing, security and medical personnel have been confirmed.
+At a media conference held on Thursday 18th May, An Garda Síochána & Promoters MCD outlined the extensive arrangements in place regarding Safety, Security and the Traffic Management Plan for Saturday’s concert, the following policing, Security company and medical personnel have been confirmed.

 An Garda Síochána will have over 400 members on duty, including specialist units, who will be supported by an additional 1,200 Security/Stewards provided by licensed security companies together with a full complement of doctors and medical teams, including an on-site hospital along with five first aid posts.